il2255/SBWT/README.md

 * bwa
   * Burrows Wheeler Alignment program in C
   * Python program needs the bwa binary to be placed in same directory to work properly.
+  * Included bwa was compiled in MAC OS-X, try to download the source and compile for corresponding machine if the included binary source does not work.
   * http://bio-bwa.sourceforge.net/

 ##Data Used